Optimizing Rank for High-Fidelity Implicit Neural Representations: Introduction

 INRs, popularized by their usage in NeRFs \citep{mildenhall2021nerf}, have emerged as a versatile framework for modeling diverse signal modalities including shapes~\citep{park2019deepsdf,gropp2020implicit,davies2020effectiveness,sitzmann2020metasdf}, images~\citep{tancik2020fourier,sitzmann2020implicit,mehta2021modulated}, scenes~\cite{mildenhall2021nerf,barron2021mip}, videos~\cite{chen2021nerv,chen2022videoinr} and medical data~\citep{wolterink2022implicit,mcginnis2023single,friedrich2025medfuncta}.
 The vast progress of this field has been enabled by architectural improvements to the vanilla ReLU MLP, ranging from coordinate encodings~\citep{tancik2020fourier,muller2022instant} to non-conventional activations~\citep{sitzmann2020implicit,ramasinghe2022beyond} that address the spectral bias of vanilla ReLU networks~\citep{rahaman2019spectral,basri2020frequency} and enable the representation of fine details.
 Yet, this pursuit of expressiveness has created a dilemma.
 Architectures with non-linear activations like SIREN~\citep{sitzmann2020implicit} and WIRE~\citep{saragadam2023wire}, while powerful, often lack implicit regularization~\citep{ramasinghe2022frequency} for robust performance on ill-posed inverse problems, where overly expressive architectures may lead to oscillatory patterns~\citep{ramasinghe2022frequency,kim2025grids} and require carefully chosen regularization to enable smooth interpolation behavior~\citep{liu2022learning,niemeyer2022regnerf}.
 At the same time, a neural network with a low-frequency and thus a smooth inductive bias, such as a vanilla ReLU network~\citep{rahaman2019spectral}, may be an ideal candidate for inverse problems but may fall short due to its limited expressiveness in fitting high-frequency data.

 In this paper, we present a new perspective on this dilemma by shifting focus from architecture to optimization.
 While prior work has primarily addressed limited expressiveness through architectural modifications~\citep{sitzmann2020implicit}, we take a different approach.
 Rather than analyzing INRs through the conventional lenses of Fourier analysis \citep{yuce2022structured} or the Neural Tangent Kernel (NTK) \citep{jacot2018neural}, we take a \textit{stable rank perspective} \citep{daneshmand2020batch,feng2022rank,ramasinghe2022beyond}.
 This viewpoint offers novel insights beyond architectural considerations into the dynamics of network weights during training, enabling us to address fundamental problems in current INR architectures through principled optimization strategies.
-We make the following contributions: \begin{itemize} \itemsep{1pt} \parsep{1pt} \parskip{1pt} \item We propose the stable rank as a key measure of expressiveness in INRs, and argue that the inability of vanilla MLPs to fit high-frequency signals is due to rank degradation during training. \item Based on this insight, we provide a unifying framework that explains the effectiveness of common architectural modifications in INRs, such as coordinate embeddings and alternative activation functions, in learning high-fidelity implicit functions. \item To explicitly address rank degradation, we shift focus from architecture to optimization and propose Muon, an orthogonalizing optimizer, as a natural remedy. \item Extensive experiments demonstrate its effectiveness, significantly improving performance for all current architectures across various data modalities and applications. \end{itemize}
+We make the following contributions:

+\begin{itemize} \itemsep{1pt} \parsep{1pt} \parskip{1pt} \item We propose the stable rank as a key measure of expressiveness in INRs, and argue that the inability of vanilla MLPs to fit high-frequency signals is due to rank degradation during training. \item Based on this insight, we provide a unifying framework that explains the effectiveness of common architectural modifications in INRs, such as coordinate embeddings and alternative activation functions, in learning high-fidelity implicit functions. \item To explicitly address rank degradation, we shift focus from architecture to optimization and propose Muon, an orthogonalizing optimizer, as a natural remedy. \item Extensive experiments demonstrate its effectiveness, significantly improving performance for all current architectures across various modalities and applications. \end{itemize}